General-Bradley9608/General-Bradley9608/README.md

 # 💫 About Me

-- 🔭 I’m a Senior Full Stack Software Engineer.
+- 🔭 I’m a Senior Front End Engineer.
 - 👍 I have rich experience of web development.
-- 🌱 I’m currently diving into Blockchain

 # 💻 My favorite tools and technologies